Sestiere San Marco

 Several statues were removed in the 19th century to prevent the facade from collapsing under their collective weight.

-- Feast your eyes on the rich details of Venice’s most ornate facade.
+- Feast your eyes on the rich details of Venice's most ornate facade - can you spot the camels?

 - Slip away from the crowds (and the heat) for a moment of calm within the church.